layercak3/mfpbar-drag/README.md

 * The `hover_lock_to_chapter_time` option controls whether hovering over a chapter diamond should lock the preview to displaying the chapter time (middle of the diamond).
+* The OSC margins are disabled while the bar is hidden and reduced to the height of the minimized bar when minimized.

 The original script can be found at https://codeberg.org/NRK/mpv-toolbox/src/branch/master/mfpbar and the original